Arthur Cassini: United States

 Edmund Morris describes Cassini's position in Washington as follows:

 Hay cautioned that Cassini could not be trusted.
 For all his Italian nomenclature, he was as Russian as borscht, and lied with fabled virtuosity.
 The Ambassador, who mysteriously depended on his teenage daughter, Marguerite, for social purposes, introduced her around town as "Princess Cassini," when she was neither a princess nor, according to rumor, a Cassini.
 His numberless jeweled decorations may not all have been earned in the Tsar's service, but they were the glittering envy of Embassy Row.
 When he stood under a chandelier at receptions, he looked like a section of the Milky Way.

-Amongst the most eventful issues to emerge during Cassini's tenure at Washington was an alleged plot to kill the emissary, which resulted in the Russian Legation in Washington being placed under armed guard for a period in 1904.
-No known effort was allegedly made on his life, however, it was rumoured that Russian nihilists and pro-Japanese sympathizers were behind the plot and Federal Authorities took it seriously enough for him to be accompanied by armed guards during a trip to the Opera in New York in October 1904.
+Amongst the most eventful issues to emerge during Cassini's tenure at Washington was an alleged plot to kill the emissary, which resulted in the Russian legation in Washington being placed under armed guard for a period in 1904.
+No known effort was allegedly made on his life, however, it was rumoured that Russian nihilists and pro-Japanese sympathizers were behind the plot and federal authorities took it seriously enough for him to be accompanied by armed guards during a trip to the opera in New York in October 1904.
 Although Cassini was said to have refused to believe the plot existed and the offer of protection, President Roosevelt himself was reported as having insisted on protection being extended.

-Reports differ as to the reason for his withdrawal as Ambassador, with the New York Times reporting differences over the strategy to pursue peace with Japan following the Battle of Tsushima, but Morris charging that "Cassini, having lied to Roosevelt once too often, had been tactfully recalled by the Tsar".
-Whatever the reason, Cassini was recalled prior to the beginning of the peace talks which would lead to the Peace of Portsmouth.
+Reports differ as to the reason for his withdrawal as ambassador, with The New York Times reporting differences over the strategy to pursue peace with Japan following the Battle of Tsushima, but Morris charging that "Cassini, having lied to Roosevelt once too often, had been tactfully recalled by the Tsar".

-Later life
+Spain

-Following the end of his service in the United States, Cassini was appointed as Russian Ambassador to Spain and posted to Madrid.
-As part of his duties there, he acted as signatory for the Russian Government to the agreement prepared following the Algeciras Conference on 7 April 1906.
+Following the end of his service in the United States, Cassini was appointed as ambassador to Spain and posted to Madrid.
+As part of his duties there, he acted as signatory for the Russian government to the agreement prepared following the Algeciras Conference on 7 April 1906.

+Later life and death

-Cassini retired in 1909, after having spent 55 years in the service of the Emperor.
-He died in 1919 at age 83.
+Cassini retired in 1909, after having spent 55 years in the service of the emperor.
+He died in 1919 at the age of 83.